szakacspeter88/C/c_alapok.md

 }
 ```

-## Request name and age of the user, wish happy birthday
+## Request name and age of the user, and print them

 ```C
 #include <stdio.h>